While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 Sometimes, neem oil won’t be strong enough for a serious springtail infestation.
 In these instances, you’ll need something more potent - an insecticide.

-Here at Hydrobuilder, there are several great options which are OMRI listed for organic production, including azadirachtin.
+Here at Hydrobuilder, there are several great options that are OMRI listed for organic production, including azadirachtin.
 This is an antifeedant and insect growth regulator that stops the spread of pests through starvation.

 What Spray Kills Springtails?